MS Forward View aims to define the development and improvement of MS specialist care

 The MS Trust welcomes the new guidelines from the Association of British Neurologist for prescribing and monitoring MS DMDs.
 However, we know that they pose a big challenge for existing MS specialist services

-There are over 100,000 people in the UK living with MS. However, we have comparatively low numbers of people with relapsing remitting MS (RRMS) currently taking DMDs.
+There are 130,000 people in the UK living with MS. However, we have comparatively low numbers of people with relapsing remitting MS (RRMS) currently taking DMDs.
 MS Trust research also shows that we have a shortfall of MS specialist neurologists and nurses.

 The challenge for MS specialist services is to support the call for earlier and higher levels of treatment for people with RRMS, while ensuring everyone with MS can access specialist care.